 I also met an enchanting woman on a sunny afternoon who stirred my passions and agreed to give me a baby girl, with an acceptable quantity of strings attached.
 We moved to Petaluma, a little farming community my mom called “the prettiest small town in America.”
 I can’t disagree.

 The baby girl blossomed like the local sunflowers and magnolia trees.
-We moved to a cottage on a hillside in Penngrove where wild turkeys paraded around the lawn, gophers dug and the pine trees dripped.
+(My relationship with her mother did not.)
+My daughter and I moved to a cottage on a hillside in Penngrove where wild turkeys paraded around the lawn, gophers dug trenches and the pine trees dripped.
 There were many warm evenings that culminated with pitch black nights that overflowed with stars.
 Life was good here.

 To make a long story much shorter, my daughter and I moved back to San Francisco.
 I got a job and made a record.
 She danced, played music and yearned for her future, laughing all the way.